magento-hackathon/EAVCleaner/README.md

 * Check if the attributetype was changed for example from text to select and delete wrong values.
 (TODO)
 * `eav:clean:removed-store-view-values` Remove attribute values for storeviews that don't exist anymore.
 Use --dry-run to check result without modifying data. (done)
 * `eav:check:media` List unused product images
+* `eav:clean:entity-type-values` Remove attribute values with wrong entity_type_id.
+For example the table catalog_product_entity_int should only contain entries with entity_type_id == 10.
+Use --dry-run to check result without modifying data.

 ### Ideas